Track and Field Coach

 At what grade level do you start recruiting high school athletes?
 Do you start as early as their freshman year?

-Asked by Binxy12 about 11 years ago
+Asked by Binxy12 over 11 years ago

 I start recruiting high school athletes based on the NCAA rules and regulations that govern the NCAA college sports and coaches.
 The current rule is that we can begin phone calls following the completion of a prospective student's junior year or July1.